BruceEckel/SummerTechForum-hugo/content/open-spaces/index.md

 To Attend an Open Spaces Discussion
 -----------------------------------

 -   Check the board and just show up.
-It's OK to drop in once the discussion starts.
+It's OK to drop in after the discussion starts.

 -   Use the **Law of two feet** if the session isn't doing it for you.